Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: Methods

-Sequences with larger values of $ c_i\left( \cdot \right) $, i.e., the number of distinct phrases or codewords in the dictionary, to which the pointers necessarily recur less often, would have lower probability.
-This is the same key idea used to demonstrate the optimality of $\mathbf{LZ}$ schemes toward the limit given by the noiseless coding theorem; and it is the same idea behind the assembly index as a complexity measure, which the authors claim is a novelty.
+Sequences with larger values of $c_i(\cdot)$, i.e., the number of distinct phrases or codewords in the dictionary, to which the pointers necessarily recur less often, would have a lower probability.
+This is the same key idea used to demonstrate the optimality of LZ schemes toward the limit given by the noiseless coding theorem; and it is the same idea behind the assembly index as a complexity measure, which the authors claim is a novelty.

+When it comes to molecules, the dictionaries are simply embedded in the molecules themselves.
+Every time their representations are parsed and counted, a dictionary is actually being built behind the operation of the Ai metric.

-In this paper, we further investigate the relationships between these values with experiments that generalise the purported counterexamples to much longer sequences of different configurations, as explained in Section~\ref{sectionAiconvergences}, thus demonstrating that (b) is indeed such a fallacy.
+Here we further investigate the relationships between these values with experiments that generalise the purported counterexamples to much longer sequences of different configurations, as explained in Section~\ref{sectionAiconvergences}, thus demonstrating that (b) is indeed such a fallacy.